NATURE AT RISK

 Monarch Butterfly

-Monarch butterflies are in steep decline, according to the Center for Biological Diversity.
+Monarch butterflies are in steep decline.
 Over the last 20 years, their numbers have dropped by 85 percent.

 River Otter